-- The administration and leaders in the House and Senate are threatening to force FERS employees to pay 7% of salary for their annuities.
-In the private sector, 96% of workers with traditional pensions pay nothing for this benefit. - Elimination of the FERS supplement is also on the table, as are eliminations of FERS COLAs, reductions in CSRS COLAs, as well as a change in the basis for annuity calculation from high 3 to high 5.
+- The administration and some in Congress are threatening to force FERS employees to pay 7% of salary for their annuities.
+This amounts to a substantial pay cut.
+In the private sector, 96% of workers with traditional pensions pay nothing for this benefit. - Elimination of the FERS supplement has been proposed by the Trump administration, as has the elimination of FERS COLAs reductions in CSRS COLAs, as well as a change in the basis for annuity calculation from high 3 to high 5.
 These changes would apply to all current FERS employees. - There are already three tiers under the Federal Employees Retirement System (FERS).
 Tier One is for those who entered the system from its inception in 1986 through 2012.
 They pay 0.8% of salary for their pension, along with 6.2% of salary for Social Security.
 This totals 7% of salary, the same amount federal employees paid for the Civil Service Retirement System (CSRS) that FERS replaced. - Tier Two is for those who entered the system in calendar year 2013.
 They pay 3.1% of salary for their pension, along with 6.2% of salary for Social Security.
 This cut offset \$15 billion for the extension of unemployment insurance benefits.
 Although this was a temporary expense, it was a permanent cut to these employees' compensation. - Tier Three is for those who entered the system in 2014.
 They pay 4.4% of salary for their pension and 6.2% of salary for Social Security, 3.6 percentage points more than Tier One and 1.3 percentage points more than Tier Two.
-As unjustified as these increases are, Congress is now talking about having no FERS annuity at all for new hires. - This race to the bottom on retirement benefits must end now.
+As unjustified as these increases are, House Republicans have proposed having no FERS annuity at all for new hires. - This race to the bottom on retirement benefits must end now.
 The effort to eliminate the FERS annuity for new hires must be resisted.
 The cuts to those hired in 2013, 2014 and beyond must be repealed.
 The federal government should neither follow nor accelerate declining living standards for this generation or the next.